Sutcliffe Industrial School, Bath, Somerset

 On January 12th, 1846, a Ragged School was opened in Bath in a school-room provided by the Rector of St Michael's.
 The School was also referred to as a Fragment School because it collected together small lots of children from outlying parts of the town.
 The establishment operated three nights a week, on Monday, Wednesday and Friday.
 In the first week, there were two pupils; the next week there were two more.
 By the end of three months, the number had increased to 50, and after six months to 100.
 The following year, industry was added to the instruction.
 First, a little sewing work was introduced among the girls, and after a short time the whole of Tuesday and Thursday evenings were devoted to work.
 The best disposed boys were now allowed to attend and received instruction in tailoring and shoemaking.
 Before long, the tailors were able to make clothes for the shoemakers, and the shoemakers to make shoes for the boys.
 The girls made shirts for the boys, and the boys made shoes for the girls.
 Many of the School's former pupils went on to do well in employment, some also emigrating to Canada and other British colonies.

-In 1848, with financial help from one of the scheme's supporters, William Sutcliffe, the Industrial School became a separate establishment for boys only and moved into the former Walcot parish workhouse on London Road, Bath.
+In 1848, with financial help from one of the scheme's supporters, William Sutcliffe, the Industrial School became a separate establishment for boys only and moved into the Walcot Buildings on London Road, Bath, previously home to the Walcot parish workhouse.
 The property, originally dating from the 18th century, had been rebuilt in 1828.
 In 1853, following William Sutcliffe's death, his widow donated £400 to enable the School to purchase the premises.
 The School was then renamed the Sutcliffe Industrial School.

 The School site is shown on the 1884 map below.